stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 task tft:apply
 ```

-You can also specifically set the unit and context for one task.
+You can specifically set the unit and context for one task.
 This example runs the [integration tests](#testing) for the module:

 ```shell
 TFT_CONTEXT=dev TFT_UNIT=my-app task tft:test
 ```

-To create [an extra copy](#extra-instances) of the resources for a module, just set the variable `TFT_EDITION` with a unique name for the copy.
+To create [an extra copy](#extra-instances) of the resources for a module, set the variable `TFT_EDITION` with a unique name for the copy.
 This example will deploy an extra instance called `copy2` alongside the main set of resources:

 ```shell
 export TFT_CONTEXT=dev TFT_UNIT=my-app